aglantzrbc/sql-challenge/README.md

     d.dept_name IN ('Sales', 'Development');
 ```

-**Code Block 8** | *Code for the list of each employee in the Sales and Development departments, including their employee number, last name, first name, and department name*
+**Code Block 8** | *Code block for the list of each employee in the Sales and Development departments, including their employee number, last name, first name, and department name*

 8. *TASK:* List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).